Generally recognized as safe: History

 On 6 September 1958, the Food Additives Amendment of 1958 was signed into law, with a list of 700 food substances that were exempt from the then-new requirement that manufacturers test food additives before the manufactured foods were marketed.
 In 1960, William W. Goodrich, assistant general counsel of the FDA, emphasized that GRAS status under the amendment depended on broad expert consensus, distinguishing it from mere proof of safety, and urged treating doubtful substances as food additives requiring formal approval.

-In the 1970s and 1980s, the FDA engaged in a systematic reconsideration of the safety of GRAS substances, giving a timeline of GRAS policies from 1958 to 2005.
+In the 1970s and 1980s, the FDA engaged in a systematic reconsideration of the safety of GRAS substances.
 In 1971, FDA issued criteria for determining GRAS status on its own initiative, and in 1972, the GRAS affirmation petition process was created to allow individuals to initiate reviews.
 Between 1974–1976, the FDA clarified the distinction between GRAS by scientific procedures and by common use in food before 1958.

-In 1997, the FDA replaced the resource-intensive affirmation GRAS petition with an interim notification procedure until a simpler GRAS process could be implemented to unburden agency resources, encourage industry disclosure, and maintain legal safeguards.
-In 2016, the FDA implemented a new amendment replacing the 1997 voluntary GRAS affirmation petition process with a "voluntary notification" procedure for which any person or company could notify the FDA that a substance had convincing scientific evidence for GRAS status under the conditions of its intended use.
+In 1997, the FDA replaced the affirmation petition process with a "GRAS affirmation process with a [voluntary] notification procedure" for which any person or company could notify the FDA that a substance had convincing scientific evidence for GRAS status under the conditions of its intended use to unburden agency resources, encourage industry disclosure, and maintain legal safeguards.
+Starting in 2000, Redbook 2000 provides core FDA guidelines for toxicity testing of direct food additives covering GRAS under 21 CFR § 170.3, including tiered studies and ADME evaluations.

-Despite consumer group objections that this change would soften premarket safety scrutiny on new food ingredients, including a 2021 lawsuit against the FDA, a federal district court found that the FDA did not unlawfully delegate its authority over food safety, and that the rule was compliant with the Federal Food Drug and Cosmetics Act.
+In 2026, FDA announced a proactive post-market assessment program, including an initial reassessment of several GRAS substances.